ColeWill/project-2/README.md

 Unsolved Problems

 Saving session data, so that individual users have their own collection in the Database.
-This would allow them to have a unique collection of qoutes
+This would allow them to have a unique collection of qoutes.